matt-duyst/Yale-Masters-Thesis/README.md

 ## Objectives and Hypotheses

 ### Objectives

-This study aims to address critical gaps in understanding the spatiotemporal dynamics of urbanization, agriculture, and CH<sub>4</sub> emissions in the YRD by pursuing the following objectives:
+This study aims to address gaps in understanding the spatiotemporal dynamics of urbanization, agriculture, and CH<sub>4</sub> emissions in the YRD by pursuing the following objectives:

-**(1) Urbanization Dynamics**
+- #### Urbanization Dynamics
   Quantify and characterize the spatiotemporal evolution of urban boundaries across the YRD over two decades (2000, 2010, 2018) using Landsat imagery composites and Global Artificial Impervious Area (GAIA) data.

-**(2) Agricultural Dynamics**
+- #### Agricultural Dynamics
   Quantify and characterize changes in paddied rice extents within the YRD over the same period (2000, 2010, 2018) by applying a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm to Landsat imagery composites.

-**(3) Hotspot Clustering of XCH<sub>4</sub>**
+- #### Hotspot Clustering of XCH<sub>4</sub>
-Identify *statistically significant clusters* of atmospheric CH<sub>4</sub> emissions (XCH<sub>4</sub>) within the YRD for 2018 using spatial autocorrelation analyses, including hotspot detection.
+  Identify statistically significant clusters of atmospheric CH<sub>4</sub> emissions (XCH<sub>4</sub>) within the YRD for 2018 using spatial autocorrelation analyses, including hotspot detection.

-**(4) Historical Projections of XCH<sub>4</sub>**
+- #### Historical Projections of XCH<sub>4</sub>
   Construct a DeepLabv3+ CNN to project historical XCH<sub>4</sub> emission distributions (2000, 2010) based on urban boundaries and paddied rice extents recorded during those years.

-### Questions Driving the Study
-Building upon the objectives, this study seeks to answer the following key research questions:

-**(1) Remote Sensing and Machine Learning Applications**
-Can remote sensing and supervised machine learning techniques accurately capture spatiotemporal tradeoffs between urban expansion and agricultural extent (paddied rice fields)?

-**(2) Urbanization Rates and CH<sub>4</sub> Emissions**
-At what rate has urbanization occurred along the YRD over the past two decades, and how might these patterns influence the region’s atmospheric CH<sub>4</sub> emissions in the future?

-**(3) CNN Projections for Historical CH<sub>4</sub> Emissions**
-Can a CNN trained on urban boundaries and paddied rice extents output accurate projections of XCH<sub>4</sub> emission boundaries for historical years (2000 and 2010) along the YRD?

 ### Hypotheses

-**Hypothesis 1**
+#### Hypothesis 1
 Atmospheric CH<sub>4</sub> emissions from paddied rice fields are expected to be lower than previously recorded levels.
 This hypothesis posits that continued urban expansion has led to a significant reduction in agricultural land, including paddied rice fields, resulting in decreased biogenic CH<sub>4</sub> emissions.
 Trends in atmospheric CH<sub>4</sub> concentrations might closely align with the proportion of agricultural land converted to urban development, underscoring the importance of accurately characterizing urbanization rates along the YRD.

-**Hypothesis 2**
+#### Hypothesis 2
 Urban-related atmospheric CH<sub>4</sub> emissions are expected to exceed historical levels.
 Continued population growth across the YRD has driven an exponential increase in NGV production, a trend compounded by persistent infrastructure deficiencies, such as faulty retrofitting.
 These factors are anticipated to contribute to higher CH<sub>4</sub> emissions from urban centers, reflecting the region’s evolving transportation and energy demands.

 ---